LegacyLands/legacy-lands-library/cache/README.md

 ### cache

-The cache module based on memory and memory database, the part based on Memory and Caffeine has been completed.
+The module is a caching solution that supports `Caffeine`'s `Cache` and `AsyncCache`, as well as an in-memory `Redis` database implementation, offering functional programming support and automatic lock handling.

 The original purpose of this module was to design a L1 cache for the `mongodb` module, but now it is **general-purpose**.